-ISIES OpenGIS Viewer is built upon an interactive 3D globe client1.
-GSN 3D Globe provides a unified global context within which users can access, visualize and analyze geospatial information from interoperable OGC web map servers (WMS), web coverage servers (WCS) and web feature servers (WFS).
-In addition to GSN 3D Globe's existing WMS, WCS and WFS functionalities,
+ISIES OpenGIS viewer is built upon an interactive threedimensional (3D) globe client.
+GSN 3D Globe provides a unified global context within which users can access, visualize, and analyze geospatial information from interoperable OGC Web map servers (WMSs), Web coverage servers (WCSs), and Web feature servers (WFSs).
+In addition to the existing WMS, WCS, and WFS functionalities of GSN 3D Globe, ISIES OpenGIS viewer supports OGC sensor observation service (SOS), SensorML, and O&M. When first launched on a desktop computer by a user, the ISIES OpenGIS viewer starts from a "zoomed out" view of the globe and allows the user to select a sensorweb site and "fly into it".
+While the user is

-1 GSN 3D Globe, GeoTango International Corp.
-This name is provided for information purposes only and does not imply any endorsement.
+&lt;sup>5This name is provided for information purposes only and does not imply any endorsement.

-ISIES OpenGIS Viewer supports OGC Sensor Observation Service, SensorML and O&M. When first launched on a desktop computer by a user, the ISIES OpenGIS Viewer starts from a "zoomed out" view of the globe and allows the user to select a sensorweb site and "fly into it".
-While the user is "flying into" the sensorweb site, multi-resolution base maps (e.g., rivers, satellite images) and terrain data are streamed to the viewer via open WMS/WCS/WFS interfaces from various OGC servers (e.g., Natural Resources Canada's WMS Server for Landsat mosaic data).
+"flying into" the sensorweb site, multiresolution base maps (e.g., rivers, satellite images) and terrain data are streamed to the viewer via open WMS-WCS-WFS interfaces from various OGC servers (e.g., Natural Resources Canada WMS server for Landsat mosaic data).
 While the user zooms in closer to the site location, the viewer displays high spatial resolution satellite imagery of the site as well as sensorweb nodes with symbols to denote sensor locations.
-The user can then mouse click on one of the sensor symbols to launch a sensor query dialog to obtain sensing information by spatial-temporal bounding box, sensor type and/or platform type.
-The user can choose to see query results in three different types of presentation: 1) a temporal plot of in-situ observations, 2) ISIES products encoded in GML/O&M, and 3) sensor metadata encoded in SensorML.
+The user can then "mouse click" on one of the sensor symbols to launch a sensor query dialog to obtain sensing information by spatial-temporal bounding box, sensor type, and (or) platform type.
+The user can choose to see query results in three different types of presentation: (i) a temporal plot of in situ observations, (ii) ISIES products encoded in GML-O&M, and (iii) sensor metadata encoded in SensorML.
 For example, a user can request a temperature sensor plot as a function of time (Figure 1).
-A user can also choose to request the GML/O&M encodings of the observations, which contain richer information, such as the observations, units, accuracy, locations, targets of the observations, and the sensor that performed the measurements.
-The GML/O&M response can direct the user to a detailed description of the sensor in SensorML, which contains the sensor's location, history, capabilities, coordinate reference systems.
+A user can also choose to request the GML-O&M encodings of the observations, which contain richer information, such as the observations, units, accuracy, locations, targets of the observations, and the sensor that performed the measurements.
+The GML-O&M response can direct the user to a detailed description of the sensor in SensorML, which contains the sensor location, history, capabilities, and coordinate reference systems.